FlashGrey3000/FlashGrey3000/README.md

 Like what you see?
 Don't like what you see?
-Come talk to me about anything on discord - `flashgrey3000` ;D
+Come talk to me anyway about *anything* on discord - `flashgrey3000` ;D

 <p align='center'>
   Visit Counter